 2. Take Color Cues from the Wedding Party

-Traditionally, the mother of the bride's dress should complement the wedding party's colors (though not necessary match).
+Traditionally, the mother of the bride's dress should complement the wedding party's colors (though not necessarily match).
 Therefore, says Shea Jensen, bridal director for Nordstrom, it's best to wait until your daughter chooses the bridesmaids' dresses to begin shopping.
 See if you can get a swatch of their fabric to take with you — it will be super helpful when searching for a harmonizing hue.

 If your daughter foregoes the uniform bridesmaid dresses in favor of individual outfits in a similar shade, stick to one or the other.
 For instance, if she asks her attendants to wear black cocktail dresses, you might want to choose something in silver or grey.
 Or if her girls are going in cobalt blue, a navy dress would pair perfectly.